 All things can be ordered online through the hotel’s website.

 Everything about Kōst (pronounced “coast”) is new and exciting, from the Baja-inspired food to the sun-drenched dining room.

 Kōst is located on the rooftop of the Bisha Hotel, which gained prominence for suites created by rocker Lenny Kravitz.

-It offers stunning views of the city and the harbor.
-Pop art images inject color into a dining area with clean lines, white banquettes, and blond wood.
+It offers stunning views of the city and the harbour.
+Pop art images inject colour into a dining area with clean lines, white banquettes, and blond wood.

-Light, beautifully displayed meals like tuna tartare with yuzu dressing and lamb barbacoa with radish slaw are inspired by Mexican, Asian, and seasonal flavors.
+Light, beautifully displayed meals like tuna tartare with yuzu dressing and lamb barbacoa with radish slaw are inspired by Mexican, Asian, and seasonal flavours.

 The drinks menu is led by a long list of sparkling wines by the glass and bottle, perfect for toasting Toronto from above.

 Kst is open for both indoor and outdoor dining.

 While the open kitchen and geometric-patterned beam ceiling are certainly eye-catching, the dazzling infinity pool adjacent to the restaurant and breathtaking views of the CN Tower and lakeshore steal the show.

 Pick-up and delivery are available for the whole all-day menu.